altaga/Polkasend-APAC-Hackathon/README.md

   <img src="https://i.ibb.co/gzs17MQ/vlcsnap-2023-07-21-15h06m06s357.png" width="32%">

-- Con este componente podemos escaner ya sea wallets para hacer transaferencias directas o un Wallet Connect QR para la conectividad con dapp, en este caso escanearemos un WalletConnect 2.0 QR, para conectarnos a nuestro POS Dapp.
-En el caso de una tranferencia por XCM, seleccionaremos en el [POS](#pos-walletconnect-20-payments) el x-token que vamos a recibir y la cantidad.
+- With this component we can scan either wallets to make direct transfers or a Wallet Connect QR for connectivity with dapp, in this case we will scan a WalletConnect 2.0 QR, to connect to our POS Dapp.
+In the case of a transfer by XCM, we will select in the [POS](#pos-walletconnect-20-payments) the x-token that we are going to receive and the amount.

   <img src="https://i.ibb.co/xs5Rtz8/vlcsnap-2023-07-21-19h51m42s261.png" width="32%">
   <img src="https://i.ibb.co/kmwYxpp/vlcsnap-2023-07-21-19h46m50s055.png" width="32%">
   <img src="https://i.ibb.co/wppvTHC/vlcsnap-2023-07-21-19h15m03s208.png" width="32%">

-- Una vez aceptamos la conexion podemos aparecera el letrero de Connected to Dapp y el mismo POS nos mandara a los pocos segundos la peticion de transaccion, la cual si parece estar bien tendremos que aceptar y firmar como cualquier otra wallet.
+- Once we accept the connection, the Connected to Dapp sign will appear and the same POS will send us the transaction request in a few seconds, which if it seems to be fine we will have to accept and sign like any other wallet.

     <img src="https://i.ibb.co/2Fyf8VG/vlcsnap-2023-07-21-19h15m16s395.png" width="32%">
     <img src="https://i.ibb.co/80xXxK0/vlcsnap-2023-07-21-19h15m29s711.png" width="32%"> <img src="https://i.ibb.co/F7pH4yD/vlcsnap-2023-07-21-19h15m36s060.png" width="32%">

-- Finalmente esperamos la confirmacion del pago y revisandolo en el explorer confirmamos que es correcta.
+- Finally we wait for the confirmation of the payment and reviewing it in the explorer we confirm that it is correct.

   <img src="https://i.ibb.co/MZ7RLwQ/image.png" width="32%">
   <img src="https://i.ibb.co/q7XtcBr/vlcsnap-2023-07-21-19h16m25s169.png" width="32%">

-- La transaccion que se realizo en esta seccion es la siguiente, puedes consultar que los datos son los mismos.
+- The transaction carried out in this section is the following, you can check that the data is the same.

 https://moonbeam.subscan.io/extrinsic/0xbb9d81e12609a30822c3b59156ee44c5424830fd0113006e4042e15a687f2e60